Mesh-webdev/tic-tac-go/README.md

 # tic-tac-go
-The online multiplayer of Xs and Os
+An online multiplayer of Xs and Os

 ## Why?
 I was practicing realtime front-end/back-end communication with socket.io, and decided to make a simple X/O game.
 Instead of the usual "Chatting app".